CumulusNetworks/docs/content/cumulus-linux-58/System-Configuration/Netfilter-ACLs.md

 {{%notice note%}}
 - Cumulus Linux reserves `mark` values between 0 and 100; for example, if you use `--mark-set 10`, you see an error.
 Use mark values between 101 and 4196.
 - You cannot mark multiple VLANs with the same value.
-- If you enable {{<link url="EVPN-Multihoming" text="EVPN-MH">}} and configure VLAN match rules in ebtables with a {{mark}} target, the ebtables rule might overwrite the {{mark}} set by traffic class rules you configure for EVPN-MH on ingress.
-Egress EVPN MH traffic class rules that match the ingress traffic class {{mark}} might not get hit.
-To work around this issue, add ebtable rules to {{ACCEPT}} the packets already marked by EVPN-MH traffic class rules on ingress.
+- If you enable {{<link url="EVPN-Multihoming" text="EVPN-MH">}} and configure VLAN match rules in ebtables with a `mark` target, the ebtables rule might overwrite the `mark` set by traffic class rules you configure for EVPN-MH on ingress.
+Egress EVPN MH traffic class rules that match the ingress traffic class `mark` might not get hit.
+To work around this issue, add ebtable rules to `ACCEPT` the packets already marked by EVPN-MH traffic class rules on ingress.
 {{%/notice%}}

 ## Install and Manage ACL Rules with NVUE